Trouble With Debt

 Find Out Where Your Money Is Going

-By now you should have a pretty good idea of your incoming and outgoing money, so take some time to total up your income and spending.
-Then, subtract the spending amount from your income total (after tax) and you will be left with either a positive or negative amount.
+Subtract the spending amount from your income total (after tax) and you will be left with either a positive or negative amount.

-There are many options available to you that can help you break free from debt; some examples include:
+There are also many options available to you that can help you break free from debt; some examples include:

 - A Personalised Debt Action Plan